gerbssusd/20251121/slides.md

 # Context — Slippery Slope

-Claim that refusing illegal orders could justify execution.
+Suggesting that because these lawmakers say “refuse illegal orders,” it somehow justifies “punishment by death” or execution.

 <!-- Slide 9 -->